-In the latest attack, BA did the right thing and informed all the customers that may have been affected in an email on Friday 5 March.
-No doubt Sita, the Swiss-based company that manages executive club data on behalf of BA and many European airlines, would also have informed the data regulators as part of their GDPR commitment.
+In the latest attack, BA did the right thing and informed all the customers that may have been affected.
+No doubt Sita, the Swiss-based company that manages BA’s executive club data, would also have informed the data regulators as part of their GDPR commitment.

-Although Switzerland is not part of the EU, it must still inform the data regulators within 72 hours of a data breach if the data includes information on EU citizens.
+Although Switzerland is not part of the EU, Sita would still need to inform the data regulators within 72 hours of the data breach.
+That’s because the data included information on EU citizens.

 Organisations in the UK also have a legal duty to inform the Information Commissioner’s Office (ICO) and any customers affected.
 So there is nowhere to hide if you are a victim.
 Everyone will know.

-A third attack on BA, whether it’s on BA’s systems or an outsourced supplier, would leave travellers questioning if their personal data is in safe hands.
+A third attack on BA may leave travellers questioning if their personal data is in safe hands.
 Very few companies have a monopoly and customers always have a choice of supplier.

-The role that data security plays in customer acquisition and retention has not really been explored – but our research shows it has an effect.
+The role that data security plays in customer acquisition and retention has not really been explored.
+However, our research shows it has an effect on customer confidence.

-We will be conducting more research on this and other data security subjects, if you want to be kept informed please sign-up for our Backup Bulletin.
+We will be conducting more research on this and other data security subjects.
+Please sign-up for our Backup Bulletin if you want to be kept informed.